EcoFlow DELTA Pro 3 4096Wh portable power station – home backup and more (off-grid review) - Cybershack

 230V 10A Wall outlet

-Consumer Advice: Most Australian homes have 230V/10A/2300W rated power sockets and at least two power circuits protected by 20A circuit breakers (that allows for a combined total of 4600W per circuit).
+Consumer Advice: Most Australian homes have 230V/10A/2300W rated power sockets and at least two power circuits protected by 20A circuit breakers (that allows for a combined total of 4600W).
 Older homes may only have 10A circuit breakers.
 If you trip the circuit breaker, it simply means that the device is faulty or draws more than 2300W.

 This can draw up to 4000W (230V/17.5A) during charging, but most power points only deliver 230V/10A/ 2300W and take about 2.2 hours (100 minutes).
 You can adjust the wattage charge rate in the app or via a switch on the unit.